The Ultimate Guide to Avoiding Spam Traps

 Grey or Recycled Trap

 Remember your first email address?
-You probably don’t use it anymore, right?
-Guess what, there is a high chance an ISP has reactivated it to see what brands are still sending messages to it.
+Neither do I, and it’s probably no longer in use.
+Guess what?
+There is a high chance an ISP has reactivated it to see what brands are still sending messages to it.
 This is called a grey or recycled trap.
 It’s important to be in control of your lists from opt-ins to hard bounce or unsubscribe.
 Recycled traps don’t turn into recycled traps until after they hard bounce, so when using a list from an affiliate, make sure to grab their suppression list as well.
 That way you can avoid sending to addresses that have already hard bounced.
 Remember, once an address is a spam trap, it doesn’t hard bounce any more.
 Purchased lists are often riddled with old addresses that have become spam traps.
 To avoid recycled spam traps, permanently suppress hard bounces, segment out unengaged users, and don’t use lists if you don’t know they were collected with good opt-in practices.

-By following these simple steps & best practices, you might find your email messages on the nice list with ISPs this year.
+By following these simple steps and best practices, you might find your email messages on the nice list with ISPs this year.